 Preparation for breeding

-place a pair of honey gouramis in the breeding tank.
-Over several days rais the temperature to 82F.
+Place a pair of honey gouramis in the breeding tank.
+Over several days raise the temperature to 82F.
 Make sure the water is about 6 inches deep.
 Feed with live foods or high protein micro pellets.
 Feed several times a day.
 They can get quite greedy but the more they eat the quicker they will start to breed.
 Be very careful not to allow any food to rot in the aquarium.
 Removal should be quite easy if you use a bare bottom tank.

 Honey gourami breeding behaviour